Phantom-Wolf/project-manager-capstone-client/README.md

-# Capstone Project Title
+# ProjeX

-ProjeX: Complete any project more easily with a simple, organized structure and completion system.
+Complete any project more easily with a simple, organized structure and completion system.

 ## 1. Working Prototype